rockthejvm/scala-projects-playground/chat-app/README.md

 ## Running the application

 1. Run the client with `sbt "~appJS/fastOptJS"` to keep the client files up to date with the changes you make to `js (appJS)` project.
-2. TODO: Figure out how to run the server from command line. `sbt runMain com.rtjvm.chat.backend.Server` or `sbt run` does not launch the server. **For now, you should be able to run it from IntelliJ**.
-Go to `Server.scala` and run the file.
+2. You can run the server from the IDE by loading the entire project and running the `Server` class.
+3. Or you can run the server from the command line from _within the `chat-app` folder_: `sbt runMain com.rtjvm.chat.backend.Server`.
-3. Chat application should be accessible at http://localhost:8080/static/index.html
+4. Chat application should be accessible at http://localhost:8080/static/index.html

 ## Project Info